Array API compatibility library

 This is a small wrapper around common array libraries that is compatible with the Array API standard.
-Currently, NumPy, CuPy, PyTorch, Dask, and JAX are supported.
+Currently, NumPy, CuPy, PyTorch, Dask, JAX, ndonnx, and Sparse are supported.
 If you want support for other array libraries, or if you encounter any issues, please open an issue.

 Note that some of the functionality in this library is backwards incompatible with the corresponding wrapped libraries.
 The end-goal is to eventually make each array library itself fully compatible with the array API, but this requires making backwards incompatible changes in many cases, so this will take some time.